Ice bridges and snow fills: Construction, maintenance and decommissioning

 The following conditions describe when this code of practice can be applied:

-- The work does not include:
+- the work does not include:

 - installation of a temporary culvert

-- Materials such as gravel, rock and loose woody materials are not used in the construction of ice bridges.
+- materials such as gravel, rock and loose woody materials are not used in the construction of ice bridges

-- You implement the measures in section 3 to protect fish and fish habitat when carrying out the works, undertakings and activities.
+- you implement the measures in section 3 to protect fish and fish habitat when carrying out the works, undertakings and activities

-As a condition of this code of practice, please submit a notification form (PDF, 50 KB) to your regional DFO office 10 working days before starting work.
-Notification forms will inform the continuous improvement of the codes of practice over time.
+As a condition of this code of practice, please submit a notification 10 working days before starting work.
+Notifications will inform the continuous improvement of the codes of practice over time.

 - download it to your computer